Q. What made you want to go back and shoot on a carrier so badly?

 Canon EOS R Mirrorless as my main body, and a new Canon 24-105mm made for Mirrorless.
 I brought a 5D Mark IV as a backup ( didn't have to use it).
 Mostly shot my 70-200mm and 16-35mm though.

 Q. How did you get out to the carrier?

-A. Just like last time, we took off from the Naval Base in Norfolk, Virginia on a COD (Carrier Onboard Delivery) plane, which is a twin-engine Grumann C2 Greyhound prop plane introduced back in 1966 and officially retired in 1987, but apparently they’re still safe enough to fly out to sea, land on a moving carrier deck bobbing around in that sea, while getting tail hooked and coming to a very abrupt stop.
+A. Just like last time, we took off from the Naval Base in Norfolk, Virginia on a COD (Carrier Onboard Delivery) plane.
+These are twin-engine Grumann C2 Greyhound prop planes introduced back in 1966 and officially retired in 1987, but apparently, they’re still safe enough to fly out to sea, land on a moving carrier deck bobbing around in that sea while getting tail hooked and coming to a very abrupt stop.

 L: Me trying not to look scared before boarding the COD.
 R: That's Todd, former Navy guy who is actually not scared whatsoever.

 That's me, with a Naval Airman behind me to make sure I don't run away.
 I think he had a gun.
 Though come to think of it, it could just be Todd.
 It's all a bit of a blur.

 Inside the COD: You're sitting backwards facing the rear cargo door, there are no windows, and once airborne they turn off the interior lights.
 It's really loud, and liquid is dripping from the ceiling, and there's smoke in the cabin, but somehow it's kinda fun (well, if you find praying non-stop in the dark in a 1960s prop plane with exposed tubes and wires, fun).
 It reminds me of flying on USAirways before its merger with American.